pagi-org/spec/pagi.md

 Introduction {#introduction}
 ----------------------------

-The basic model for the analytics on a document is a graph.
-Each document is a graph and the nodes in that graph represent the analytic information.
-Those nodes may have properties and relationships to other nodes.
+The basic data model used to perform analytics on a document is a graph.
+Each document is represented as a graph, with the nodes in that graph representing analytic results, features, and properties.
+Additionally, these nodes may have relationships to other nodes in the graph.

+For example, a node may represent a single word of text (or "token").
+That node may then have a child relationship to a node representing the phrase of which the word is a part (a "chunk").
+The chunk node may have other children, representing other words in the phrase.
+Each of these nodes may have additional properties, describing the analytic component that generated the node, a confidence associated with the node, and so on.

 By defining this specification in a generic manner, we gain the ability to develop programs that work with any pagi-compliant schema.
 This provides us